mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 He does not have time to lose.

-His crew is green and he gripes that his young engineer is always asking to ‘take extra time’ when making repairs.
+His crew is green and he gripes that his young engineer is always asking to 'take extra time' when making repairs.
 He would like someone more skilled to repair his craft.
 He needs at most 0.5 tons to fix his ship and exchanging repair work for any leftover parts sounds like a fair deal to him.
 The repairs take 1D hours; use the rules for